bottledrose/Principles-of-Economics-notes/Ch04 The Market Forces of Supply and Demand/Ch04 The Market Forces of Supply and Demand.md

 ## 4.7 Summary
->理论上这些内容在上面都有，但也可以再看一遍
+>理论上，这些内容在上面都有，但也可以再看一遍

-Economists use the model of supply and demand toanalyze competitive markets.
-In a competitive market,there are many buyers and sellers, each of whom haslittle or no influence on the market price.
+Economists use the model of supply and demand to analyze competitive markets.
+In a competitive market,there are many buyers and sellers, each of whom has little or no influence on the market price.

-The demand curve shows how the quantity of a gooddemanded depends on the price.
-According to the lawof demand, as the price of a good falls, the quantitydemanded rises.
-Therefore, the demand curve slopesdownward.
+The demand curve shows how the quantity of a good demanded depends on the price.
+According to the law of demand, as the price of a good falls, the quantity demanded rises.
+Therefore, the demand curve slopes downward.

-In addition to price, other determinants of how muchconsumers want to buy include income, the prices ofsubstitutes and complements, tastes, expectations, andthe number of buyers.
+In addition to price, other determinants of how much consumers want to buy include income, the prices of substitutes and complements, tastes, expectations, and the number of buyers.
 If one of these factors changes,the demand curve shifts.

-The supply curve shows how the quantity of a goodsupplied depends on the price.
-According to the lawof supply, as the price of a good rises, the quantity suppliedrises.
+The supply curve shows how the quantity of a good supplied depends on the price.
+According to the law of supply, as the price of a good rises, the quantity supplied rises.
 Therefore, the supply curve slopes upward.

-In addition to price, other determinants of how muchproducers want to sell include input prices, technology,expectations, and the number of sellers.
-If one ofthese factors changes, the supply curve shifts.
+In addition to price, other determinants of how much producers want to sell include input prices, technology,expectations, and the number of sellers.
+If one of these factors changes, the supply curve shifts.

-The intersection of the supply and demand curvesdetermines the market equilibrium.
-At the equilibriumprice, the quantity demanded equals the quantitysupplied.
+The intersection of the supply and demand curves determines the market equilibrium.
+At the equilibrium price, the quantity demanded equals the quantity supplied.

-The behavior of buyers and sellers naturally drivesmarkets toward their equilibrium.
-When the marketprice is above the equilibrium price, there is a surplusof the good, which causes the market price tofall.
-When the market price is below the equilibriumprice, there is a shortage, which causes the marketprice to rise.
+The behavior of buyers and sellers naturally drives markets toward their equilibrium.
+When the market price is above the equilibrium price, there is a surplus of the good, which causes the market price to fall.
+When the market price is below the equilibrium price, there is a shortage, which causes the market price to rise.

-To analyze how any event influences a market, we usethe supply-and-demand diagram to examine how theevent affects the equilibrium price and quantity.
-To dothis, we follow three steps.
-First, we decide whetherthe event shifts the supply curve or the demand curve(or both).
-Second, we decide in which direction thecurve shifts.
-Third, we compare the new equilibriumwith the initial equilibrium.
+To analyze how any event influences a market, we use the supply-and-demand diagram to examine how the event affects the equilibrium price and quantity.
+To do this, we follow three steps.
+First, we decide whether the event shifts the supply curve or the demand curve(or both).
+Second, we decide in which direction the curve shifts.
+Third, we compare the new equilibrium with the initial equilibrium.

-In market economies, prices are the signals thatguide economic decisions and thereby allocate scarceresources.
-For every good in the economy, the priceensures that supply and demand are in balance.
-Theequilibrium price then determines how much of thegood buyers choose to consume
+In market economies, prices are the signals that guide economic decisions and thereby allocate scarcere sources.
+For every good in the economy, the price ensures that supply and demand are in balance.
+The equilibrium price then determines how much of the good buyers choose to consume.

-## Chapter Quick Quiz

-1.A change in which of the following will NOT shift the demand curve for hamburgers?

-a. the price of hot dogs

-b. the price of hamburgers

-c. the price of hamburger buns

-d. the income of hamburger consumers

-$~$

-2.An increase in ________ will cause a movement along a given demand curve, which is called a change in________.

-a. supply, demand

-b. supply, quantity demanded

-c. demand, supply

-d. demand, quantity supplied

-$~$

-3.Movie tickets and film streaming services are substitutes.
-If the price of film streaming increases, what happens in the market for movie tickets?

-a.
-The supply curve shifts to the left.

-b.
-The supply curve shifts to the right.

-c.
-The demand curve shifts to the left.

-d.
-The demand curve shifts to the right.

-$~$

-4.The discovery of a large new reserve of crude oil will shift the ________ curve for gasoline, leading to a ________ equilibrium price.

-a. supply, higher

-b. supply, lower

-c. demand, higher

-d. demand, lower

-$~$

-5.If the economy goes into a recession and incomes fall, what happens in the markets for inferior goods?

-a.
-Prices and quantities both rise.

-b.
-Prices and quantities both fall.

-c.
-Prices rise and quantities fall.

-d.
-Prices fall and quantities rise.

-$~$

-6.Which of the following might lead to an increase in the equilibrium price of jelly and a decrease in the equilibrium quantity of jelly sold?

-a. an increase in the price of peanut better, a complement to jelly

-b. an increase in the price of Marshmallow Fluff, a substitute for jelly

-c. an increase in the price of grapes, an input into jelly

-d. an increase in consumers’ incomes, as long as jelly is a normal good